 Your stall will need to be checked that it is stripped before you leave the fairgrounds.
 This process will be announced at the meeting before fair.
 Your horse must stay at the fair until checkout time.
+Failure to strip your stall before leaving will make you ineligible for the High Point Award.
 If you leave early, your project will not be complete in your achievement record unless previously approved by the Superintendent and/or the Extension Educator.